BartlomiejIT/Performance-Report-Plant-Co.-2024-Power-BI/README.md

 ## Data Sources

 The dataset used in this analysis is a simulated dataset created for educational purposes.
-It includes tables such as:

-## Data Sources

-The dataset used in this analysis is a simulated dataset created for educational purposes.
-It includes the following tables:

-## Data Sources

-The dataset used in this analysis is a simulated dataset created for educational purposes.
 It includes the following tables (imported from Excel):

 | Table             | Description                                                        |